Trip Planning for Bridgers

 • Friday Night

-Friday Night: Mostly clear, with a low around 34.
-South southeast wind 5 to 7 mph.
+Friday Night: Mostly clear, with a low around 29.
+South southwest wind 7 to 9 mph.

 Mostly Clear